Arkansas College of Osteopathic Medicine - ARCOM

 Facilities

-The campus is located in Arkansas's third largest city but don't let that fool you.
-It is still a rural environment with a small-town feel.
-Nestled in the river valley region, surround by tall pines, the ARCOM building promotes the highest level in information technology.
+The campus is located in Arkansas's third largest city (approx. population of 90,000), providing the best of both worlds to those who live here and/or visit - rural, small-town feeling with the amenities of a larger city.
+Nestled in the river valley region, surrounded by tall pines and walking trails, the ARCOM building promotes the highest level in information technology.

 Our team-based learning curriculum is supported by several student conference/study rooms.
-The Simulation and Standardized Patient Labs offer students the opportunity to experience real life, hands-on training within their first semester.
-The Anatomy Lab and Osteopathic Manipulative Medicine Lab will each accommodate 80 students and includes the latest technology.
-There is also an Anatomy Model Lab which allows for additional study opportunities.
+The Simulation and Standarized Patient Labs offer students the opportunity to experience real life, hands-on training within their first semester.
+The Anatomy Lab and Osteopathic Manipulative Medicine (OMM) Lab will each accommodate 80 students, have large windows to let in plenty of daylight, and include the latest technology.

 Student Residence Options

-On-campus housing is available at The Residents and The Village at Heritage apartments with studio, one- and two-bedroom layouts, featuring the following amenities: swimming pool, fitness center, pavilion, dog park, study rooms, washer and dryer, refrigerator, microwave, and 24-hour protection by our campus police force.
-Also included in the affordable price are all utilities, internet, and cable.
+On-campus housing is available at The Residents and The Village at Heritage apartments with studio, one- and two-bedroom layouts, featuring the following amenities: swimming pool, fitness center, pavilion, dog park, study rooms, and 24-hour police force protection.
+In addition, each apartments comes equipped with full-size appliances, including a washer and dryer.
+Utilities, maintenance needs and pest control are included in the cost of living on campus.

-Located adjacent to ARCOM, the apartments offer students comfort and convenient.
-All students are welcome to live on campus, as space allows, including their significant other and children, if applicable.
+Located adjacent to the ARCOM building, the apartments offer students comfort and convenience.
+All students are welcome to live on campus, as space allows, including their significant other and/or children, if applicable.

 Accreditation & Affiliation